CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/coordination.md

   finality time for transactions on different chains will depend on the consensus protocol and other security parameters of the chain.
 Having this chain specific configuration increases the complexity of the overall crosschain system.
-* Coordindation Protocols require at least two transactions per chain where updates occur, and the chain which acts as the coordination point also has at least two transactions.
+* Coordination Protocols require at least two transactions per chain where updates occur, and the chain which acts as the coordination point also has at least two transactions.
 This is in contrast to simplistic crosschain protocols that don't provide atomic updates across chains that require only one transaction per chain.
 The